-4.01 Erection of steel towers is usually performed by contractors rather than by telephone personnel.
+4.01 Erection of steel towers is usually performed by contractors rather than by Telephone Company personnel.
 It should be noted that the contractor is responsible for the job, the construction methods he chooses to use, and is presumably the best judge of the condition of his equipment and the loads which it can handle.
-The Telephone Company representative should, however, assure normal safeguards and require the contractor to correct any obviously dangerous items such as frayed winch lines and ropes.
+The Telephone Company representative should, however, assure normal safeguards (see Section AG25.300) and require the contractor to correct any obviously dangerous items such as frayed winch lines and ropes.

 4.02 The particular procedure used in erecting towers will vary among contractors.
 Usually, after the base shoes have been leveled and the anchor nuts tightened, the four lower leg sections are installed.
-The associated horizontal and diagonal bracing is installed on two opposite faces of the tower (Fig. 3B, Faces A & C).
-The bracing in the other two faces (B & D) is not installed at this time, to avoid interference with the gin pole.
-The legs are held in place by a number of structural rib (drive) bolts.
-All rib bolts are to be equipped with flat washers and Anco Nuts (Fig. 2).
+The associated horizontal and diagonal bracing is installed on two opposite faces of the tower (Fig. 2.
+Faces A and C).
+The bracing in the other two faces (B and D) is not installed at this time, to avoid interference with the gin pole.
+The legs are held in place by a number of interrupted rib (drive) bolts.
+All rib bolts are to be equipped with flat washers and Anco nuts (Fig. 3).
 Washers are employed to ensure that the nut can be turned up tightly without running into the ribbed part of the bolt, since some of the ribbed portion may extend out of the member.
 The ribs gouge into the sides of the hole into which they are driven, thus ensuring a snug fit and preventing rotation when the nuts are tightened.
 The underside of the bolt head should be in contact with the surface of the member involved.
 Care must be taken to avoid overdriving bolts.
-There should be no gap between the nut and the washer, or the washer and the adjacent surface of the member.
-All leg splices are to be made with structural rib bolts.
-Do not permit the use of machine or ordinary tower bolts or the reuse of rib bolts for this purpose.
+There should be no gap between the nut and the washer or between the washer and the adjacent surface of the member.
+All leg splices are to be made with interrupted rib bolts.
+Do not permit the use of machine or ordinary tower bolts or the re-use of rib bolts for this purpose.
 Some contractors may install bolts with the heads on the inside of the angle, so the nut will be exposed and more easily tightened.